-Roots on the Road is the Dallas iteration of the Roots conference, which is usually held every year in Ohio where The Chef’s Garden is based.
+Roots on the Road is the Dallas iteration of the Roots conference.
+It’s usually held every year in Ohio where The Chef’s Garden is based.
 The conference aims to bring together the influencers and professionals in the culinary industry—chefs, farmers, food scientists, journalists, academics, and other experts—to find solutions to issues the industry faces.
 These issues include improving food safety, preserving vital culinary traditions, protecting endangered foods, and repairing the environment for sustainable farming.
 The endgame is to ensure the food security of future generations.

 Roots on the Road is a conference for everyone

 For its Dallas iteration, Roots on the Road will feature interactive panels that will tackle:

 - How farms, whether big or small, can help each other

 - Attaining work-life balance

 - Observing better practices in creating a more sustainable world